dvarrazzo/replisome/README.rst

     Choose which tables and filter content from those tables.
-This command together with ``exclude`` can be used several times: each table will be considered for inclusion or exclusion by matching it against all the commands specified in order from left to right.
+This command together with ``exclude`` can be used several times: each table will be considered for inclusion or exclusion by matching it against all the commands specified in order from top to bottom.
 The last matching command will override previous commands. (e.g. you may exclude an entire schema and then include only one specific table from it).